 If you want the GlobalProtect app to collect custom host

-or plist data in the Custom Checks area:
+plist, or process list data in the Custom Checks area:

 To collect plist data from macOS endpoints, select